 The Fund may also use interest rate swap contracts for hedging purposes to seek to manage its interest rate exposures and/or reduce the effect of interest rate fluctuations on debt securities held.
-In addition, interest rate swaps may be used for speculative purposes to seek to enhance the Fund's return.
 An interest rate swap involves the exchange by the Fund with another party of their respective commitments to pay or receive cash flows (e.g., an exchange of floating rate payments for fixed-rate payments) and the return to the Fund will be based on the movement of interest rates relative to a fixed rate agreed by the parties to the swap.